Batiste History, Family Crest & Coats of Arms

 The surname Batiste was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the Seigneurie of Batiste in the Benefice De Pardieu.
 Saint Jean Baptiste (St Jean le Precurseur) gave origin to the surname Baptiste.

 Early History of the Batiste family

 This web page shows only a small excerpt of our Batiste research.
 Another 43 words (3 lines of text) are included under the topic Early Batiste History in all our PDF Extended History products and printed products wherever possible.

 Batiste Spelling Variations

-local dialects and by the influence of other languages during the early development of the French language.
+The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Batiste is distinguished by a number of regional variations.
 The many spelling variations of the name include Baptiste, Baptist, Batiste, Batist, Batis, Batie and many more.